ElinaSamardjieva/MyTinyEnglishApp/README.md

 2. Vizualization side or **Photo studio**.
 Here you will be able to take pictures of the things around you - we all know the things in our home, our job or favorite places.
 Taking pictures of well known things will help you to remember easier the new words.

-3. Memorization side or **Library**.
-Think of the Library as a big dictionary where you will be able to explain yourself the new words.
-You will be able to save new words, add your own explanations about them or delete them.
+3. **Dictionary** - it is a big dictionary where you will be able to search words and read their explanation.

 ## Functionality